Tutorial on Automated Deployment Using AWS CodeDeploy:

 The WAR file is successfully copied to the tomcat webapps directory.

 Browse the application URL to ensure that the application is deployed successfully.

 Jenkins Integration with AWS CodeDeploy

 As we have seen in the previous 2 tutorials, Jenkins integrates very well with AWS DevOps tools.
 To integrate Jenkins with CodeDeploy, the plugin needs to be installed.
 Click here to download and install the CodeDeploy plugin.

 Firstly enter the Access and Secret Key for the IAM user in Jenkins -> Configuration.

 Sample Jenkins Job configuration as part of the Post-build Action step can be seen as shown below:

-So far we saw how CodeDeploy can be used to automate the deployment of a J2EE application WAR file stored in S3 bucket to the EC2 instance that is running tomcat application server.
+So far we saw how CodeDeploy can be used to automate the deployment of a J2EE application WAR file stored in the S3 bucket to the EC2 instance that is running the tomcat application server.

-Stay tuned to our upcoming tutorial to know more about .NET web application deployment to AWS using Elastic Beanstalk.
+Stay tuned to our upcoming tutorial to know more about the .NET web application deployment to AWS using Elastic Beanstalk.